georgepaul171/Research-Project/bpd/10June/AEH_Prior_Analysis.md

 ## Conclusion

 The Adaptive Elastic Horseshoe prior has demonstrated excellent performance in building energy analysis.
-It successfully combines the strengths of elastic net regularization and horseshoe priors while maintaining stability and providing good uncertainty quantification.
+It successfully combines the strengths of elastic net regularisation and horseshoe priors while maintaining stability and providing good uncertainty quantification.
 The prior shows particular strength in feature selection and handling complex interactions, making it well-suited for building energy analysis.

 ## Future Work